gravity-ui/farm/base-environments/docker-provider-farm/README.md

 # Farm — Base environment with docker provider

+## Docker Container vs VM

+Docker Farm can be run in two ways.

+**Docker Container with attached docker engine**

+The docker container will run commands using an external docker socket, thereby managing the containers on the host.

+**VM with docker**

+A VM based on a farm image with an independent Docker inside.

+Use `FARM_DEPLOYMENT_MODE` to define mode: `vm` or `docker_container`.

+## Setup

 - **Pull base Farm image or build from repository**

 - **Copy example files to your project**